Schedule an Appointment For Kids & Adults Together

 • Fillings and Extractions

-The dentist can cover a visible decay with composite filling to save your infants’ teeth.
+The dentist can cover a visible decay with composite filling to save your infants’ teeth from baby bottle tooth decay.
 In more severe cases, pulp therapy or even extraction may be necessary.

 • Sealants